Oral Sex

 Strong smells, heavy soaps, or scented products are not necessary.
 Clean does not mean scent-free.

 Bodies have natural tastes and smells.
-That is normal.
+That is normal, and some people are into it!

 If someone is feeling unwell, has sores, irritation, or pain, it is okay to pause or skip oral sex.